-Session Objectives This session enables participants to: Technical paper Explain the rationale behind the privatisation of the road construction industry Describe the problems facing small scale contractors Examine the nature of the issues related to the 'institution framework for privatisation' Explore various options for the development of the support frameworks for privatisation Case study Describe four approaches developed to increase private sector contracting capability Draw lessons from the case studies that may be applied to other regions.
+Session Objectives By the end of the session participants will be able to: Technical paper Explain the rationale behind the privatisation of the road construction industry Describe the problems facing small scale contractors Analyse the nature of the issues related to the 'institutional framework for privatisation' Identify various options for the development of the support frameworks for privatisation Case study Describe four approaches developed to increase private sector contracting capability Develop lessons from the case studies that may be applied to other regions.
 Rural Transport Knowledge Base materials used with this session Small scale contractor development Based on: P.Larcher.
 Institutional Framework for Road Sector Privatisations A comparison of four contractor development programmes Based on: P.Larcher.
 Privatising Road Maintenance in Developing Countries.
-A Review of Project Experience Training Materials Presentations 2.5a Small scale contractor development 2.5b A comparison of four contractor development programmes: Case Study Activity sheets 28 An institutional framework for privatisation 29 Increasing private sector contracting capability
+A Review of Project Experience Training Materials Presentations 2.5a Small scale contractor development 2.5b A comparison of four contractor development programmes: Case Study Activity sheets 42 An institutional framework for privatisation 43 Increasing private sector contracting capability